CAAPIM/Microgateway/README.md

 ### Prerequisites <a name="prerequisites"></a>
 - A docker host

-  You can use Docker on your laptop or in the Cloud.
-(You can [get Docker here](https://www.docker.com/get-docker).)
+  You can use Docker on your laptop or in the Cloud ([get Docker here](https://www.docker.com/get-docker))

-  Docker-machine (https://docs.docker.com/machine/drivers/) can be used as a quick way to deploy a remote Docker host.
+  Docker-machine (https://docs.docker.com/machine/drivers) can be used as a quick way to deploy a remote Docker host.

   Run the following command to validate that you can reach your Docker host.